BODYTRAFFIC

 The Center Will Not Hold: A Dorrance Dance Production

-Now, in this reimagined evening-length work, Dorrance and Asherie offer an eclectic ensemble of 11 performers, each deeply rooted in regional music and movement—from tap dance and hip hop to breaking, house, Chicago footwork, Detroit jit, litefeet, Memphis jookin’, and body percussion.
-The Center Will Not Hold features original music composed by Donovan Dorrance with live percussion by world-class drummer and percussionist John Angeles.
+Now, in this reimagined evening-length work, Dorrance and Asherie offered an eclectic ensemble of 11 performers, each deeply rooted in regional music and movement—from tap dance and hip hop to breaking, house, Chicago footwork, Detroit jit, litefeet, Memphis jookin’, and body percussion.
+The Center Will Not Hold featured original music composed by Donovan Dorrance with live percussion by world-class drummer and percussionist John Angeles.

 Jacob’s Pillow has long been an artistic home for Michelle Dorrance, a tap performer, choreographer, teacher, and the Artistic Director of Dorrance Dance, which has headlined at the festival nine times, most recently in 2021 and 2023.
 An artist “with a transcendent strength of spirit” (The Washington Post), Dorrance received the Jacob’s Pillow Dance Award in 2013 and a MacArthur “Genius” Award in 2015.
 Ephrat Asherie is a b-girl dancer and choreographer whose works are hailed as “a magnificent celebration of movement and art” (Charleston City Paper).
 She has performed at Jacob’s Pillow numerous times since 2013, and her company, Ephrat Asherie Dance, developed its break-out work Odeon in the Pillow Lab in 2017 and had its world premiere at Festival 2018.
 Both based in New York City, Dorrance and Asherie have also served as Program Directors at The School at Jacob’s Pillow.